Slave Ship Rebellions: Africans’ Journey to Slavery Through the Seas

 ‘Nkyinkyim’ Installation (2018 by Kwame Akoto-Bamfo — The National Memorial for Peace and Justice Montgomery (AL) March 2019” by Ron Cogswell is licensed under CC BY 2.0.

 The Transatlantic Slave Trade, from the 16th to the 19th centuries, was a dehumanizing chapter that forcibly transported millions of Africans across the Atlantic Ocean to work on plantations and in mines.
-This gruesome trade laid the foundation for the colonization of the Americas and marked the beginning of a brutal journey for captured Africans.
+This trade marked the beginning of Americas’ colonization which led to the brutal journey of Africans captured.

 Join our Spotcovery Global Black Community Facebook Group for early access to exclusive content and to share in a lively discussion.